mamachnik/go-webapps/methods/uri.md

 // ResourceIDs is a type that can be used to identify multiple resources. type ResourceIDs []ResourceID

-// NewResourceID creates a new ResourceID from a URI path. func NewResourceIDs(r http.Request, prefix string) ResourceIDs {
+// ParseResourceIDs parses a new ResourceID from a URI path. func ParseResourceIDs(r http.Request, prefix string) ResourceIDs {
     trimmed := strings.TrimPrefix(r.URL.Path, prefix)
     parts := strings.Split(trimmed, "/")
     if len(parts) == 0 {